unicode-org/message-format-wg/spec-message-selection.md

 would map to a Message Resource object.

-The execution of the GetMessage operation MUST be synchronous, to ensure that message formatting can be fast.
+The execution of the GetMessage operation MUST be synchronous, to ensure that message formatting is guaranteed to be a synchronous operation itself.
 If some asynchrony is needed e.g. due to loading or parsing source files, This asynchrony should be handled before or during the construction of a Message Resource.